 The Timeline view displays one or more lanes showing the timing of each GPU operation.
 There is a separate lane containing EOP Duration data for each queue (graphics, compute, or copy) used by the game, plus a single lane showing Execution Duration data (where available) combined across all the queues.

 A range of counter values including Execution Duration, EOP Duration, Execution Start Time, and other values such as Samples Rendered or VS Invocations can be added to the Events view by clicking the Counters button at the top right of that view.
 When running on a supported AMD, Intel or NVIDIA GPU with a recent driver, you will also have access to a large number of GPU counters, which can provide much deeper insight into the rendering and performance characteristics of your workload.

-Note that PIX on Windows does not currently overlap GPU work on different queues while analyzing timing.
-If a game uses async compute to execute rendering and compute work simultaneously, PIX will instead measure first one and then the other.
+Note that PIX on Windows does not currently overlap GPU work on different queues while analyzing timing in GPU Captures.
+Consider taking a Timing Capture if you want to see overlapping async compute timing data.
+In GPU Captures, if a game uses async compute to execute rendering and compute work simultaneously, then PIX will instead measure first one and then the other.
 This may result in shorter reported durations for each part of the work compared to how it would execute inside the original game (due to reduced contention on the GPU) but a longer total time (due to reduced parallelization).

 On NVIDIA GPUs, in addition to timing data, PIX can gather information about shader execution within a single event.

 GPUs are usually constructed as a hierarchy of repeated blocks, where each level might share a resource.
 For example, an imaginary GPU might be structured like this:

 GPUs execute shaders by breaking up the shader work into waves (these are also called warps or wave fronts).
 In the above diagram, each blue block is capable of executing one wave.
 Each green block could execute up to four waves.